 - Developmentally, adolescents are in a me-centric world.
 They learn better when they can make connections between the content and their world and when the work they do in school is relevant to their lives.

 - Adolescents need to know that much is expected of them regardless of race.
+Students look for cues that teachers believe they are capable, especially Black and Latino students whose intellectual capacity has been historically underestimated.

 - In the case of students who have experienced trauma, they need predictable routines across classes, opportunities for personal expression, and strong relationships with caring adults.